 Talking the talk

-Speaking (hah!) of Siri, the voice command system can now be used without the display defaulting to the glowing Siri icon, while Apple says that updates later in the year will allow Siri to interact with third-party apps like Spotify (yay!) and smart home apps.
+Speaking (hah!) of Siri, the voice command system can now be used without the display defaulting to the glowing Siri icon, while Apple says that future updates will allow Siri to interact with third-party apps like Spotify and smart home apps.

 So in theory, you’ll be able to simply ask your car to open the garage door for you.